 Allow the solution to sit for a few minutes while it does its work.
-You can put your feet up for this bit.
+You can put your feet up and have a cup of tea for this bit.

 5. Spray with white vinegar

-Spray undiluted white vinegar over the bicarbonate of soda residue left in the sink.
+Cleaning with vinegar is a failsafe method for lots of different areas in the home.
+Spray undiluted white vinegar over the baking or bicarbonate of soda residue left in the sink.
 The vinegar and soda will fizz when they come into contact with each other.
 Vinegar is a good disinfectant and great for removing water spots.